 Which Bose headphones have the best sound quality?

 For us, it has to be the Bose Noise Cancelling Headphones 700.
-There are also the new Bose QuietComfort 45.
+There are also the new Bose QuietComfort 45 headphones, too.
 On one hand, these are definitely not the bassiest or detail-rich pair of over-ear headphones we’ve ever heard.
 On the other hand, though, they are one of the most listenable pairs of headphones among the ones we’ve tested thanks to Bose’s smart design choices.

 Is Bose better than Sony?

-The Sony WH-1000xm4 are our pick for the best headphones you can buy today, and the company's true wireless earbuds, the Bose Quietcomfort Earbuds are our best noise-cancelling earbuds.
+The Sony WH-1000xm4 are our pick for the best headphones you can buy today, and Bose's true wireless earbuds, the Bose Quietcomfort Earbuds are our best noise-cancelling earbuds.

-Bose certainly excels in terms of active noise cancellation, but we'd say Sony has the edge when it comes to design, audio performance, and battery life.
+Bose certainly excels in terms of active noise cancellation, but we'd say Sony has the edge when it comes to design, audio performance, and battery life (just).
 Want to try out the competition?
 Check out the best Sony headphones you can buy.